-On models without navigation system

-The low tire pressure indicator

-comes on and stays on after you

-replace the flat tire with the compact

-spare tire.
-After several miles

-(kilometers) driving with the

-compact spare tire, the TPMS

-indicator comes on and the low tire

-pressure indicator goes off.
+The low tire pressure indicator comes on and stays on after you replace the flat tire with the compact spare tire.
+After several miles (kilometers) driving with the compact spare tire, the TPMS indicator comes on and the low tire pressure indicator goes off.

-On models with navigation system After the flat tire is replaced with the spare tire, the low tire pressure/ TPMS indicator stays on.
+After the flat tire is replaced with the spare tire, the low tire pressure/TPMS indicator stays on.
 After several miles (kilometers) driving with the spare, this indicator begins to flash, then stays on again.
-You will also see a "CHECK TPMS SYSTEM" message on the multi-information display (see page 284).
+You will also see a "CHECK TPMS SYSTEM" message on the multi-information display (see page 282).

 Replace the tire when you can see the tread wear indicator bars.
-The replacement should be the same size and design tire, mounted on the same wheel.
+The replacement tire should be the same size and design, mounted on the same wheel.
 The spare tire is not designed to be mounted on a regular wheel, and the spare wheel is not designed for mounting a regular tire.

 If you have a flat tire while driving, stop in a safe place to change it.
 Drive slowly along the shoulder until you get to an exit or an area to stop that is far away from the traffic lanes.